aarnetalman/blog/_posts/2021-02-25-training-transformer-model-gcp-ai-platform.md

 gcloud ai-platform jobs stream-logs ${JOB_NAME}
 ```

 The list line of this script streams the logs directly to your command line.
-Alternatively you can head to GCP console and navigate to AI Platform jobs and select *View logs*.
+Alternatively you can head to Google Cloud console and navigate to AI Platform jobs and select *View logs*.

 ![Logs](https://talman.io/images/ai-platform-logs.png)